 It is officially fall!!!
 Grab your comfy sweaters, knee high boots and your soup pot – it’s going to be getting cozy in here.
-Let’s get this season started with a gigantic bowl of this Curried Tomato Soup!
+Let’s get this season started with a gigantic bowl of this Tomato and Curry Soup!

 We happened to share this lovely spread on one of our last date night’s at home.
 It was really nice to share a meal, a few glasses of one of our friend’s wine and then curl up on the couch for a movie.( Granted, we had to ignore the children running in and out of the room, but we made it work. )We caught one another up on the happenings outside of our home and dreamingly talked about how our friends were at that very moment harvesting more grapes to start their first commercial run of of wine.
 This family has spent years perfecting their craft and sharing the fruits of their labor with their friends and loved ones, but soon they are going to have a real deal wine label!!!
 We are so proud of them an can’t wait to share more of their story here with you.